Skip to main content.

 Olin Parking Lot

 The Bard Regional Green Infrastructure Demonstration Project at Olin addresses storm-water runoff from a 9-acre drainage area on the Bard campus.
 The project used permeable asphalt, porous paver walkways, a constructed wetland, bioretention and bioswales.
-The project ultimately cleans water before entering the Saw Kill, which is Bard’s drinking water source.
+The project filters stormwater water before it enters the Saw Kill, which is Bard’s drinking water source.
 Does it work?
 Professor Robyn Smyth's Environmental & Urban Studies students use the site as a living laboratory for their classwork.

 Low Impact Development / Green Infrastructure Features – how we slow down water and help clean it up: